robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 ##1.7 Configuration Node Manager (server layer)
-Monitor all config services in this node, send all stats to collector.
+Monitor all config services in this node, send all stats and process status to collector.

 #### Collector
 * Read: None
-* Write: Send positive (updates) and negtive (error, failures) logs, and running stats.
+* Write: Send positive (updates) and negative (error, failures) logs, and running stats.

 ##1.8 User Configuration Flow